FreakingLoki/inventory_simulator/README.md

 Testing each new update to the function is quickly becoming a large endeavor in itself.
 Building tests to ensure each piece works as it should, will enable more focus on improving and updating and less focus on re-running the same commands.

+### Inventory Control Tools
+The program is missing tools for users to manage the inventory of the warehouse.
+I need to add the ability to modify inventory levels and generate "cycle count" lists for users of the application.
+Depending on how ambitious I'm feeling I may also add Purchase Order tracking (and generation), which would require each incoming load of each product to have a unique lot number or manufacture date.
+This would require adding new columns to several CSV files and the SQL database to accommodate the new information.

 ## How to Run
 To run this project locally, follow these steps: